What needs to be done if a close relative or friend dies

 Registering the liquidator

-If the succession includes an immovable property (e.g. land or a house), you can also enter the name of the liquidator in the Land Register of Québec (In French).
-You’ll need to get a lawyer or notary to do this.
+If the succession includes immovable property (e.g., a piece of land or a house), you may also register the name of the liquidator in the Land Register of Québec.
+You’ll need to get a lawyer or notary to do this, and registration fees may apply.

-In addition, if you agree to be the liquidator, you must inform Revenu Québec.
+If you agree to act as liquidator, you must inform Revenu Québec.

 The liquidator’s role